Reserve requirement: Textbook view

 This limit on the money supply does not apply in the real world.

 Endogenous money view

 Central banks dispute the money multiplier theory of the reserve requirement and instead consider money as endogenous.
 See endogenous money.

 Jaromir Benes and Michael Kumhof of the IMF Research Department report that the "deposit multiplier" of the undergraduate economics textbook, where monetary aggregates are created at the initiative of the central bank, through an initial injection of high-powered money into the banking system that gets multiplied through bank lending, turns the actual operation of the monetary transmission mechanism on its head.
 Benes and Kumhof assert that in most cases where banks ask for replenishment of depleted reserves, the central bank obliges.
 Under this view, reserves therefore impose no constraints, as the deposit multiplier is simply, in the words of Kydland and Prescott (1990), a myth.
 Under this theory, private banks almost fully control the money creation process.

 Required reserves

-United States

-The Board of Governors of the Federal Reserve System sets reserve requirements (“liquidity ratio”) based on categories of deposit liabilities ("Net Transaction Accounts" or "NTAs") of depository institutions, such as commercial banks including U.S. branches of a foreign bank, savings and loan association, savings bank, and credit union.
-The deposit liability categories currently subject to reserve requirements are mainly checking accounts, with no reserve requirement on savings accounts and time deposit accounts of individuals.
-The total amount of all NTAs held by customers with U.S. depository institutions, plus the U.S. paper currency and coin currency held by the nonbank public, is called M1.